apexfarm/ApexQuery/README.md

 accountQuery.whereBy().add(lt('AnnualRevenue', 6000));
 ```

-All Equivalent to the following SOQL:
+All equivalent to the following SOQL:

 ```sql
 SELECT Name FROM Account Where AnnualRevenue > 2000 AND AnnualRevenue < 6000